bodlukas/bodlukas.github.io/_research/rmgp.md

 Based on the damage data, we estimate an updated spatial distribution of ground-motion intensity measure (i.e., an updated shake map), while in parallel updating the fragility model.
 This is achieved via ordinal GP regression LINK and variational inference LINK.

-Specifically, we use the data to update (i) the shake map, (ii) the fragility model, and (iii) the typological attribution process of the asset model.
-The gathered attributes, together with the information available in the asset model, allows an allocation of the

 ## Case studies
 We tested the proposed framework in three case-studies (see figure below).
 I would to illustrate some key characteristics ...